-These families are among the 250 million people who will be vaccinated against meningitis A over the next few years.
+These families were among the 220 million people vaccinated against meningitis A over five years.
 Photo: WHO/Burkina Faso.

 MenAfriVac offers important protection for future generations

-In the next few years, PATH and the World Health Organization (WHO) plan to bring the MenAfriVac® vaccine to more than 300 million children and adults, ages 1 through 29, in 25 countries of sub-Saharan Africa.
-The conjugate vaccine will quickly reduce the transmission of meningococcal bacteria and create a drastic drop in illness and death rates from meningitis A. Widespread coverage of the vaccine will create “herd immunity” that will protect even those who have not been vaccinated against the disease.
-Immunity with just one dose of the vaccine is expected to last at least ten years.
+The vaccine quickly reduced the transmission of meningococcal bacteria and created a drastic drop in illness and death rates from meningitis A. Widespread coverage of the vaccine created “herd immunity” that protects even those who have not been vaccinated against the disease.
+Immunity with just one dose of the vaccine can last as long as ten years.

-Meanwhile, PATH and WHO are continuing to build evidence for MenAfriVac’s safe use among infants.
-The MVP team expects to receive WHO prequalification—which brings international regulatory approval—of the meningitis A conjugate vaccine for infants in 2013, clearing the way for the vaccine’s use among the youngest people susceptible to the disease.
+PATH and WHO also built evidence for MenAfriVac’s safe use among infants.
+The vaccine received WHO prequalification—which brings international regulatory approval—of the meningitis A conjugate vaccine for infants in 2015, clearing the way for its use among the youngest people susceptible to the disease.

 Investing in saving lives

-Julien Bonboungou looks forward to the day when his village is protected from meningitis.
+Julien Bonboungou looked forward to the day when his village is protected from meningitis.
 Read his story.
 Photo: PATH/Gabe Bienczycki.

 MenAfriVac is a registered trademark of Serum Institute of India Ltd.